-A Roadmap for an Effective CAPA System to Identify and Solve Compliance Problems for Continuous Improvement of Business Operations
+A Roadmap for an Effective Corrective and preventive Action or CAPA System to Identify and Solve Compliance Problems for Continuous Improvement of Business Operations

 A systematic approach for improving your company’s processes by mitigating the risks of

 CAPA or Corrective And Preventive Action is a methodological strategy for mitigating risks and improving processes, identifying the sources of actual or potential issues and their root causes, planning solutions for those problems, and documenting the solution so that similar issues don’t occur in the future.
 CAPA is a way to improve the company’s processes by taking a series of actions that eliminate the recurring events and causes of non-conformities.
 The major intent of a CAPA system is to focus on the root causes of particular problems and risks so that there won’t be a need for either corrective action or preventive action in the future.

 Dealing with customer complaints and non-conformances is the backbone for rectifying problems but organizations can now reinforce the process throughout the digitally connected enterprise by managing CAPAs in real-time and ensuring stakeholders take impactful, proper actions.